DanH-Walpole/rockauto-api-open/README.md

    ```sh
    pytest
    ```
    See `tests/README.md` for details on the lightweight test suite.
+All tests mock network requests so they can run offline.

 <!-- USAGE EXAMPLES -->